aws/aws-eks-best-practices/content/security/docs/multiaccount.md

 ## Centralized vs De-centralized EKS clusters

 The decision to run with a Centralized or De-centralized will depend on your requirements.
-This table demonstrates the considerations.
+This table demonstrates the key differences with each strategy.

 |# |Centralized EKS cluster | De-centralized EKS clusters |